Hoglandets-IT/beetl/docs/getting-started/columns.md

 :::

-## Skip Update
-This means the field will be ignored during insertion, but can still be used for comparison.

 ## Multi-dimensional Data
 If you use sources with multi-dimensional data (e.g. json, MongoDB, etc.), you can use the `pl.Object` type to store the entire data structure in a single column.
-With many of the sources, you also have the option to flatten the data structure into multiple columns
+You also have the option to use transformers to flatten the data structure into multiple columns

 ### Objects
 ```yaml